Donor Advised Funds

 - Ask your fund to include your name and address on the check sent from the fund so that we can properly thank you, keep you updated on all the latest developments at Nine, and share the good news of how your support for Nine is making a difference.

-- If you have questions about making a gift to the Nine Network through a DAF, please be in touch, contacting our director of major and planned gifts Roya Bromell at firstname.lastname@example.org or 314-512-9129.
+- If you have questions about making a gift to the Nine Network through a DAF, please be in touch, contacting our Senior Director of Development, Roya Bromell, at firstname.lastname@example.org or 314-512-9129.